 Both variety selection and crop management practices may need to be adjusted if replanting a failed stand back into cotton.
 If a small percentage of survivors from the first planting are present, a herbicide application should be considered to eliminate existing plants that will compete with the second planting.
-This will help reduce interference from the previous crop, eliminate weeds that had escaped earlier herbicide applications, and provide uniformity across the field in regard to population and growth stage.
+This will help reduce interference from the previous crop, eliminate weeds that had escaped earlier herbicide applications, and provide uniformity across the field regarding population and growth stage.
 Moving forward, an earlier maturing variety that begins reproductive growth at lower mainstem nodes will aid in making the most out of the shorter season.
-A more aggressive plant growth regulator (PGR) strategy may also aid in controlling excessive growth and enhancing earliness, however, this should take into account the environmental parameters and variety response to PGR, that are the primary drivers of crop growth.
+While this may cause you to miss out on a potentially longer season, it helps mitigate the negative impact of an early freeze to fiber quality of a mid-full season variety planted (replanted) late.
+A more aggressive plant growth regulator (PGR) strategy may also aid in controlling excessive vegetative growth and enhancing earliness.
+However, this should consider the environmental parameters and variety response to PGR, that are the primary drivers of crop growth.

 The primary cotton assessment publication from Texas A&M AgriLife Research & Extension, Lubbock, is useful for evaluating cotton stand loss and replant decisions.
-Contact your county agricultural extension agent (CEA) or the Texas A&M AgriLife Research & Extension Center's Lubbock website for the following information:
+Access the Texas A&M AgriLife Research & Extension Center's Lubbock website for the following information: